Collection Division

 Harnett County does not offer a discount on Ad Valorem property taxes.
 However, there are Exemption and Exclusion programs that may benefit certain citizens.
 Please click on the link for more information.

-Tax Foreclosure Sale Procedures
+Tax Foreclosure Sales

 North Carolina law provides Cities and Counties two different methods to enforce tax liens and sell real property for the collection of delinquent ad valorem taxes.
 Currently, Harnett County primarily uses the Foreclosure Method although it will occasionally utilize the In Rem Method.
 Both methods are discussed briefly below.
 Utilization of these two methods usually only occurs after other collections procedures such as bank attachment, rent attachment, and wage garnishment have proven inadequate to collect the taxes in full.

-2023 Advertised Tax Liens
+2024 Advertised Tax Liens

-The 2023 unpaid Real Estate Property Tax Liens were advertised in The Daily Record on Tuesday, May 14, 2024.
+The 2024 unpaid Real Estate Property Tax Liens were advertised in The Daily Record on Tuesday, May 13, 2025.
 This is required by N.C.
 GS 105-369.
 Unpaid property taxes and unpaid fees constitute the first lien to real estate.
 The property is subject to foreclosure and other forced collection activities at any time.
 If there are questions concerning this please contact Harnett County Tax Department at 910-893-7520 or taxinfo@harnett.org.

-View the 2023 Unpaid Real Estate Property Tax Liens
+View the 2024 Unpaid Real Estate Property Tax Liens